Domino supports connecting to a MapR cluster through the addition of cluster-specific binaries and configuration files to your Domino environment.

 Log in to Domino, then create a new public project.

-From the Files page of your project, click New File.
+From the Code page of your project, click New File.
 Name the file

 run-client.sh, and in its contents you must construct an invocation of the MapR configure.sh script that is valid for setting up a client to connect to your cluster.
 A full explanation of how to invoke this script is beyond the scope of this document.
 Read the full documentation on the script from MapR, and consider the following example.